arpitbbhayani/knowledge-base/outage-dissections/an-engineering-deep-dive-into-atlassian-s-mega-outage-of-april-2022/README.md

 ## Insight 6: Their architecture is not truly a Multi-tenant Architecture

-In a true multi-tenant architecture, every customer gets its fragment of infra - right from DB, to brokers, to servers.
+In a true multi-tenant architecture, every customer gets its fragment of infra- right from DB, to brokers, to servers.
 But at Atlassian, multiple customers share the same infra components.
 Companies typically do this to cut down on their infrastructure cost.

 ## Why is it taking a long time to restore?